UK Youth Parliament

 The UK Youth Parliament (UKYP) is a youth organisation in the UK that gives young people aged between 11 and 18 years old the chance to use their energy and passion to change the world for the better.

-Every year, members are elected to the UK Youth Parliament to represent councils across the UK.
+Every two years, members are elected to the UK Youth Parliament to represent councils across the UK.

 Being a Member of Youth Parliament